Lee Goldberg: Film and television

+In May 2025, he became a writer & co-executive producer of the upcoming, six episode first season of You're Killing Me (fka Allie & Andi), a light-hearted mystery series created by Robin Bernheim and starring Brooke Shields, Amalia Williamson and Tom Cavanagh.
+The series will air on AMC/Acorn in early 2026.

+In July 2025, it was announced that Madison Lintz, who starred in Bosch and Bosch: Legacy, will star in and executive produce "Eve Ronin," a TV series based on Goldberg's bestselling series of novels.

 Writing

 In conjunction with his work on Monk and Diagnosis Murder, Goldberg wrote several original tie-in novels based on those series.
-He has also penned several original crime novels, two featuring ex-cop-turned-Hollywood troubleshooter Charlie Willis and the aforementioned .357 Vigilante series, which he wrote under the pseudonym Ian Ludlow, while still a student.
+He has also penned several original crime novels, two featuring ex-cop-turned-Hollywood troubleshooter Charlie Willis and the aforementioned .357 Vigilante series, which he wrote under the pseudonym Ian Ludlow, while still a UCLA undergraduate student.

 His novel, The Man with the Iron-On Badge (titled Watch Me Die for its re-release), was nominated for a Shamus Award by the Private Eye Writers of America and was produced in 2007 as the stage play, Mapes For Hire, in Owensboro, Kentucky at the International Mystery Writers Festival.

 Goldberg has also written non-fiction books about the entertainment industry, including Unsold Television Pilots and Successful Television Writing.
 His book, Unsold Television Pilots, was turned into two TV specials – The Greatest Shows You Never Saw on CBS and The Best TV Shows That Never Were on ABC, both written and produced by William Rabkin and Goldberg.
 They also co-created The Dead Man an original, monthly series of horror novels that rolled-out in October 2011 as the premiere titles of Amazon's new 47North sci-fi/horror/fantasy imprint.
 Amazon initially ordered 12 books and, in February 2012, extended the series by 12 more.
 The 24th title, the Kindle Serial Reborn, was published in January 2014 and is the final book in the series to date.